 A WordPress member directory plugin lets you create a list of your organisation's members.
 The member list will appear on a public or private page on your website.

-Members are listed in a WordPress table with options to sort, search or filter to find a particular member.
-When a user finds the member they're searching for in the members directory, they can just click through to read their full profile.
+Members will be listed in a table with options to sort, search, or filter to find a particular member.
+When a user finds the member they're searching for in the members' directory, they can just click through to read their full profile.
+With the added ability to sign up for membership and pay for a directory listing, your member directory will become a valuable resource for your users and a source of revenue for your business.

 A new type of WordPress member directory plugin